Gay and lesbian bars and clubs: places to go in Paris

 Gay and lesbian bars in Paris

-For a drink during the day and in the evening, go to the Open Café!
-With its corner terrace and a few tables, this cafe is without doubt one of the most popular spots as soon as the weather is good.
-Nearby, COX is also a firm favourite in the district.
+COX is a firm favourite in the district.
 This trendy bar attracts a varied clientele that spills onto the surrounding pavements for drinks such as Quetzal.
 Lively atmosphere guaranteed!
 On Rue des Lombards, the atmosphere is masculine at Bear’s Den with its aptly-named clientele, and more mixed at The Labo Bar Club.
 A friendly atmosphere guaranteed!
 And for dancing and drinking, try the Souffleurs or Yono.
 Other bars with a friendly atmosphere include Café Voulez-Vous on Rue du Temple, Who’s Bar on Rue Saint-Merri, or Duplex on Rue Michel Le Comte.
 And to sing both classic and modern-day hits, head to a karaoke night at L’Enchanteur.

 Just outside the Marais district, you’ll come across the Banana Café, an institution for gay nightlife and recognizable by its exotic facade (and its late happy hour).
 The atmosphere is gay friendly at Raymond Bar, for a drink on the ground floor or dancing in the basement.
 And around the Gare de l'Est station, Café Moustache is one of the oldest gay bars in the capital.

 In the past few years, ‘going-out’ places have been popping up around the Marais and in the 19th and 20th arrondissements.
-In the 11th, Udo Bar, open on weekends, specializes in German beer and curry wurst in a Berliner atmosphere.
 Among Paris’s newer gay and lesbian venues, Le 17 is located at 17 Rue de la Folie Méricourt with DJs and regular entertainment, while M’sieurs Dames on Avenue Parmentier holds its own with after-work events (D.R.H., La Martine), Queermess nights, and bingo nights hosted by drag queens.

 For a girls’ night out, head to the area around the Centre Pompidou, where the Mutinerie and the Bar’ouf share a lively stretch of the Rue Saint-Martin.
 Workshops and concerts are all part of a great programme of events offered by these 2 staples of Parisian lesbian nights.
 Also in the Marais, the 3W Kafé (Women With Women) is an landmark venue in the district offering a cosy atmosphere and dancing.